oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.19.4 UNSUBSCRIBE Actions

-[The Topic Filter (whether it contains wildcards or not) supplied in an UNSUBSCRIBE packet MUST be compared character-by-character with the current set of Topic Filters held by the Server for the Client.
+[The]{.mark} [Topic Filter (whether it contains wildcards or not) supplied in an UNSUBSCRIBE packet MUST be compared character-by-character with the current set of Topic Filters held by the Server for the Client.
 If any filter matches exactly then its owning Subscription MUST be deleted]{.mark}
 \[MQTT-SN-3.1.19.4-1\], otherwise no additional processing occurs.

 [When a Server receives UNSUBSCRIBE]{.mark} :

--   [It MUST stop adding any new Application Messages which match the Topic Filters, for delivery to the Client]{.mark} \[MQTT-SN-3.1.19.4-2\].
+-   [It MUST stop adding any new Application Messages which match the]{.mark} [Topic Filters, for delivery to the Client]{.mark}
+    \[MQTT-SN-3.1.19.4-2\].

--   [It MUST complete the delivery of any QoS 1 or QoS 2 Application Messages which match the Topic Filters and it has started to send to the
+-   [It MUST complete the delivery of any QoS 1 or QoS 2 Application Messages which match the]{.mark} [Topic Filters and it has started to send to the
     Client]{.mark} \[MQTT-SN-3.1.19.4-3\].

--   It MAY continue to deliver any existing [Application]{.mark} Messages buffered for delivery to the Client.
+-   It MAY continue to deliver any existing [Application]{.mark} Messages which match the Topic Filters buffered for delivery to the Client.

 [The Server MUST respond to an UNSUBSCRIBE request by sending an UNSUBACK packet]{.mark} \[MQTT-3.1.19.4-4\].
 [The UNSUBACK packet MUST have the same
 Packet Identifier as the UNSUBSCRIBE packet.
 Even where no Topic Subscriptions are deleted, the Server MUST respond with an UNSUBACK]{.mark}